Jeanne Hachette

 Jeanne Laisné, also known as Jeanne Fourquet in the 16th century and better known as Jeanne Hachette ("Joan the Hatchet"), is an emblematic figure in the history of the French city of Beauvais's resistance to the siege laid by Charles the Bold, Duke of Burgundy.
 She is said to have helped to repel a Burgundian attack on the town of Beauvais with a hatchet and, in popular history, has been elevated to the rank of French heroine.
-She was born in Beauvais, around 1454, and died on an unknown date.
+She was born in Beauvais around 1454 and died on an unknown date.
 The details of her life, and even the fact of her existence, have been the subject of debate among historians, although several contemporaneous documents refer to her existence.

 Life story and the siege of Beauvais

-Jeanne Laisné is said to have been born in what is now rue Jeanne-Hachette in the city of Beauvais.
+Jeanne Hachette is said to have been born in what is now rue Jeanne-Hachette in the city of Beauvais.
 She was the daughter of Mathieu Laisnéa, a bourgeois and, according to some historians, a former senior officer of the palace guards of Louis XI who was killed at the Battle of Montlhéry in 1465.
-However, popular tradition has it that Jeanne used her mother's name.
+However, popular tradition has it that Hachette used her mother's name.

 The siege of Beauvais in 1472 was a military operation launched by Charles the Bold against the King of France, Louis XI, following the latter's breach of the agreements concluded at Péronne in 1468.
 Charles had superior financial resources, more soldiers and better artillery than Louis XI, but his troops were harassed by the royal army and exhausted themselves by attacking small strongholds before turning to the much larger town of Beauvais.